mukul-rathi/bolt/REPO_OVERVIEW.md

 # Continuous Integration

 CircleCI builds the repo and lints it and checks it for formatting.
 It then runs the test suite, generates test coverage and sends the coverage report to Coveralls.io.
-Finally, it generates the documentation and deploys it to my website.
+Finally, it generates the documentation and deploys it to [this site](https://mukul-rathi.github.io/bolt/).